 Towing – why and how we do basic training via tow

-The winch has a 25 HP twin cylinder engine that is direct coupled to the hydraulic pump, the heart of the system.
-Hydraulic fluid is routed through various valves to a servomotor connected to a 3' diameter aluminum drum which holds 10,000' of an extremely strong and durable line called Spectra.
-The servomotor is heavy duty and is commonly used to drive the front wheels of four wheel drive farm and industrial tractors.
+The winch has a 25 HP twin cylinder gasoline engine that is direct coupled to a hydraulic pump, the heart of the system.
+Hydraulic fluid is routed through various valves to a servomotor connected to a 36" diameter aluminum drum which holds 10,000' of an extremely strong and durable line called Spectra.
+The servomotor is heavy duty and is commonly used to drive the front wheels of industrial tractors.

 Pay-in mode is done typically at the turf farms.
-The line goes out from the winch to a truck 1/2 mile away on the other side of the turf farm. the truck has a 15' mast with a pulley at the top.
+The line goes out from the winch to a truck 1/2 mile away on the other side of the turf farm.
+The truck has a 15' mast with a pulley at the top.
 The line goes through the pulley and then all the way back to the winch.
-In this way, the TO is right next to the pilot during the launch segment of the flight and can adjust the tow force (or stop it), accordingly.
+In this way, the TO is right next to the pilot during the launch segment of the flight and can monitor the student closely.

-Pay-out mode is typically done from Hwy 9 in southern New Mexico, an isolated country highway approximately 40 miles long that has sparse traffic, no power lines, no crossroads.
-The winch (on its trailer) is pulled from behind a truck and the line pays out as the pilot is pulled from the ground into the air, just like a boy running and launching his kite.
+Pay-out mode for recreational tows is typically done from Hwy 9 in southern New Mexico, an isolated desert highway over 40 miles long that has sparse traffic, no power lines, and no crossroads.
+The winch is pulled from behind a truck and the line pays out as the pilot is pulled into the air, just like a boy running and launching his kite.

 When being towed up at the turf farms, landings can be made in virtually any direction, depending on wind direction.
-Under tow, pilots climb from 500' to over 1,000' above launch (the grass of the turf farms).
+Under tow, pilots climb to 800' - 1,000' or more above launch.

 Here is a typical reading from a student pilot who carried a variometer showing the climb rate and maximum altitude reached under each tow.
-In this tow, the pilot climbed at about 400-500 ft/min reaching an altitude about 700' higher than launch.
+In this tow, the pilot climbed at about 400-500 ft/min reaching an altitude about 700' higher than launch in dead air.
 How high the pilot gets with a pay-in tow depends on wind speed at launch and time of day.
 Getting higher means more time in the air to do training maneuvers.
 The advantage of the tow system is that we can simulate many of the various conditions pilots will experience at a launch site without most of the hazards and distractions.
 Those are experienced later in the training program.

 Under tow, the launch can be stopped at anytime unlike launching from a hill, especially during the critical first 3-10 seconds of the flight.
-Pilots being towed also have more time in the air as compared to launching from a typical 300' hill.
-Wind direction does not matter when towing as it does when launching from a hill because we train at huge circles and can locate the towing equipment at any point around the circle so that the direction of tow is into the wind.
-In addition, such common events as a cravat (collapse and fold in the outer portion of the wing) can be introduced in the glider while it is on the ground.
+Weather often makes towing the difference between PG pilots staying on the ground or flying.
+Wind direction does not matter when towing as it does when launching from a hill because the towing equipment can be located at any point around the huge circle of the turf farm.
+In addition, such common events as a cravat (collapse and fold in the outer portion of the wing) can be introduced into the glider while it is on the ground.
 The pilot can then be launched with the cravat (always a modest one) and practice flying the glider.
 Once a safe height above the ground, he can work the stabilo line in attempt to remove the cravat.
-Over the years, we found towing to be easier and more pleasant for everyone.
+Pilots will have cravats.
+Why not train for them under supervised conditions?

 Launching under tow.
 Photo by Steve Crye

 How to launch via towing is also an important skill to have before attending SIV clinics.
-At these clinics, a pilot is towed 1,000’s of feet into the air over water in order to safely practice special maneuvers that might be needed in flight.
-Pilots who learn towing at clinics for the first time can be distracted and surprised by the tow operation itself.
+At these clinics, a pilot can be towed 1,000’s of feet into the air over water in order to safely practice special maneuvers that might be needed in flight.
+Pilots who learn towing at clinics for the first time can be distracted and overwhelmed by the tow operation itself.
 As a result, they can lose focus on the main purposes of the clinic.

 PPG PILOTS Being towed for the first time can be a safer and more relaxed environment for new powered paragliding pilots.
 Learning how to control both the paramotor and glider at the same time while launching can be overwhelming.
 Instead, the pilot can be towed up to altitude with the paramotor OFF, disconnect from tow, start the engine, and fly away.
 With this technique, the way too common hazard of getting the paraglider and lines wrapped up in the propeller can be avoided.